Persuasion (novel): Main characters

-Anne Elliot – The second daughter of Sir Walter.
-Anne is intelligent, accomplished and attractive, and she is unmarried at 27, having broken off her engagement to Frederick Wentworth, then a naval commander, seven years earlier.
-Anne fell in love with Wentworth but was persuaded by her mentor, Lady Russell, to reject his proposal because of his poverty, uncertain future, and Anne's youth.
+Anne Elliot – The second daughter of Sir Walter Elliot.
+Anne is intelligent, accomplished and attractive, and is unmarried at 27, having broken off seven years earlier her engagement to Frederick Wentworth, then a naval commander.
+Anne fell in love with Wentworth but was persuaded by her late mother's friend, Lady Russell, to reject his proposal because of his uncertain prospects and lack of money, and Anne's youth.
 Anne rejects Charles Musgrove's proposal a few years later, knowing she still loves Wentworth, but it is only when Wentworth returns from fighting abroad that she finally confronts her unfulfilled feelings for him.

 Captain Frederick Wentworth – A naval officer, about 31 years old, who proposed to Anne some seven years earlier.
 At the time, he had no fortune and uncertain prospects, but owing to his achievements in the Napoleonic Wars, he advanced in rank and in fortunes.
 He is one of Sophia Croft's two brothers.
 He gained his step to post Captain, and gained wealth amounting to about £25,000 from prize money awarded for capturing enemy vessels.
 He is an eminently eligible bachelor, eager to settle down with a good woman.

 Sir Walter Elliot, Bt. – A vain and self-satisfied baronet.
-Sir Walter is a man whose extravagance since the death of his prudent wife thirteen years before puts his family into dire financial straits, forcing him to lease his estate, Kellynch Hall, to Admiral Croft and take a more economical residence in Bath.
+Sir Walter is a man whose extravagance since the death of his prudent wife thirteen years before has put his family into dire financial straits, forcing him to lease his estate, Kellynch Hall, to Admiral Croft and rent a more economical residence in Bath.
 Despite being strongly impressed by wealth and status, he allows Mrs Clay, who is beneath him in social standing, to join his household as a companion to his eldest daughter.

 Elizabeth Elliot – The eldest and most beautiful of Sir Walter's three daughters, who appears to be his favourite.
-Elizabeth encourages her father's imprudent spending and extravagance and like her father, she has a tendency to be narcissistic herself, while she herself desires marriage after spending most of her young life managing the family home in her mother's place.
+Elizabeth encourages her father's imprudent spending and extravagance and like her father, she has a tendency to be narcissistic, while she herself desires marriage after spending most of her life managing the family home in her mother's place.
 She and her father regard Anne as inconsequential, wanting to ensure only that she marries a man who can enhance the Elliot family's social standing.

 Mary Musgrove – The youngest daughter of Sir Walter, married to Charles Musgrove.
 Mary is attention-seeking, always looking for ways she might have been slighted, and often claims illness when she is upset.
-She is just as obsessed with social standing and wealth as the rest of her family, and opposes sister-in-law Henrietta's interest in marrying a cousin, Charles Hayter, who Mary feels is unworthy of being married to a woman of means.
+She is just as obsessed with social standing and wealth as the rest of her family, and opposes sister-in-law Henrietta's interest in marrying a cousin, Charles Hayter, whom Mary feels is unworthy of being married to a woman of means.